14 of the Most Beautiful Places to Visit in Thailand

 Red Lotus Sea

-3/16Between January and February, when the lotus flowers are in bloom across Udon Thani, which lies to the far northeast of the country not far from the Laotian border, an incredible natural phenomenon takes place.
-At sunrise, just as the light hits, the thousands of blooms cloaking the surface of the aptly named “Red Lotus Lake” are set ablaze in vivid hues of red and pink.
+3/15In January and February, when the bua daeng (“red lotus”) are in full bloom across Udon Thani – which lies in the country’s north-east not far from the border with Laos – an incredible natural phenomenon takes place.
+At around 6am from late December until mid-February, just as the light hits, the thousands of lillies cloaking the water’s surface begin to open, setting the lake ablaze in vivid pink hues before closing at around 11am again.
 The stunning sight is best viewed from a boat.

 Image credit: Alamy